nirvana/amnesic/README.md

 #### RDD - Readme Driven Development

-TODO:
+**TODO:**

--- Implement start to set up tables, maintain a record of existing tables.
+1. Implement start to set up tables, maintain a record of existing tables.

--- Implement get and set
+2. Implement get and set

--- Make process that goes Enums over each table, checking each record.
-Each record has a field -- Support multiple named caches.
+3. Make process that goes Enums over each table, checking each record.
+Each record has a field

+4. Support multiple named caches.